kubescape/kubescape.io/docs/docs/operator/runtime-threat-detection.md

 Wait for the learning period to end (the default is 24h!) and you can try out the detection capabilities.

-For example, in this case we run the system on a Kind cluster and here is what you see in logs if you open a process on a container:
+For example, in this case we ran the system on a Kind cluster and here is what you see in logs if you open a process on a container:
 ```bash
 $ kubectl apply -f https://k8s.io/examples/application/deployment.yaml
 $ sleep $LEARNING_PERIOD